 Katie wishes Kieran, with whom she shares more than a slight spark of chemistry, would 'take the blinkers off' and see there's life outside of Warrington - maybe one day with her?

 Following Kieran's marriage, Katie went globe-trotting before beginning a belated university course - at 18, she just didn't want that kind of debt.
-She's now back, happier and refreshed, with a far more positive outlook on life - but still hasn't got what her heart truly desires.
+She returned for a while, but has now disappeared again.

 Lorraine (Series 2)